Berkanktk/CyberSecurity/README.md

 `stegoveritas -steghide filename` -  Check for StegHide hidden info.
 `stegoveritas -extractLSB filename` -  Extract a specific LSB RGB from the image.

+### Stego-toolkit
+Collection of steganography tools - helps with CTF challenges

 ### Strings
 Strings is a linux tool that displays printable strings in a file.
 That simple tool can be very helpful when solving stego challenges.
 Usually the embedded data is password protected or encrypted and sometimes the password is actaully in the file itself and can be easily viewed by using strings.